fperron-kt88/fx-portfolio/_posts/2024-12-20-vault-oddball-chute-a-neige.md

 was easily adjusted with a screwed clamp.
 A few dabs of grease and some appropriately welded guides and an adjustable finger on top of the frame of the blower and the chute was rotating smoothly and with good span.
-That part was eyeballed and turned out great.
+That part of the project was eyeballed and it turned out great.

 ## Chute elevation ...
 Oops!

 The chute elevation required more thoughts.
 A lot of it.
+Cylinder in hand, it was clear that the output angle swing would not enable sending the snow where it needed to go, especially when the lower angles were considered.
+Sending the white stuff directly on the ground around the tractor was very desirable and not really an option initially with the original, one hinged flap.

-The main issue was to select the position and length of the linkage $h$, as the movement of the articulated flap, the one at the tip, could place it in very weird configurations.
+The main issue in adding the second flap was to select the position and length of the linkage $h$, as the movement of the second articulated flap, the one at the tip of the chute, could place it in very weird configurations.
 Metal bending configurations, that is.
 Don't ask me why I know...